 Screen size: 35-inch | Aspect ratio: 21:9 | Resolution: 3,440 x 1,440 | Brightness: 300 cd/m2 | Response time: 4ms | Viewing angle: 172/178 | Contrast ratio: 2,000:1 | Color support: sRGB 100% | Weight: 26 pounds

-The Agon AG352UCG from AOC is a 21:9 AMVA panel that boasts a stellar 3,440 x 1,440 resolution and features G-Sync capabilities, solidifying it once and for all as the best gaming monitor in 2017.
-This means when paired with an Nvidia graphics card, this monitor uses G-Sync to eliminate screen tearing without adding stress to your PC hardware.
-What’s more, you can expect better response times from the AOC Agon than its closest competitors, meaning less input lag in titles like Overwatch or Lawbreakers that rely on faster pacing.
-The only catches are that the AOC Agon is kind of large and a bit expensive as well.
-Coming in at 26 pounds (11.8kg) total, you’ll want to be sure your desk can support it.
+The Agon AC352UCG from AOC is a 21:9 AMVA panel that rocks a mind-blowing 3,440 x 1,440 resolution and boasts G-Sync compatibility, securing its place as one of the best gaming monitors you can buy in 2018.
+This means that when paired with an Nvidia graphics card, this monitor uses G-Sync to completely eliminate screen tearing without adding extra stress to your PC hardware.
+What’s more, you can expect better response times from the AOC Agon than its closest competitors, meaning less input lag in competitive games like Overwatch or Lawbreakers that rely on lightning fast reflexes.
+The only compromise here is that the AOC Agon is large and kind of expensive.
+Weighing 26 pounds (11.8kg), you’ll want to ensure your desk can handle it.

 Read the full review: AOC Agon AG352UCG

 Screen Size: 32-inch | Aspect Ratio: 16:9 | Resolution: 3,840 x 2,160 | Brightness: 350 cd/m2 | Response Time: 4ms | Viewing Angle: 178/178 | Contrast Ratio: 1,000:1 | Color Support: sRGB 100% | Weight: 19 lbs